 Bottom line?
 The output from a

-hobby-grade BEC is – at best – suitable for a $200 toy truck, perhaps driving
+hobby-grade BEC is – at best – suitable for a $200 toy truck, perhaps for the driving

-lights, a winch, or some cheap foamie model airplane . . . but it sure as Hell isn't something we'd
+lights, or to power a winch, or maybe for some cheap foamie model airplane . . . but it sure as Hell isn't something we'd

-recommend for powering good electronics!
-Since this isn't
+recommend for powering good quality electronics!
+Of course, this isn't

-continue to traffic in BECs are either ignorant, cavalier in their
+continue to traffic in BECs these days are either ignorant, cavalier in their

 responsibility toward trusting users, or maybe just in it for the

 But there's another issue.
 Performance.
-This is because when you nail the throttle, the propulsion battery voltage is drawn down, the BEC is fighting to provide stable voltage to the servo - but it can't.
-And this often happens exactly when you need the most performance from your servo, like when a wheel is wedged in a crevasse, or when torque rolling and you're moving all the flight controls as you vary motor thrust with throttle.
+This is because when you nail the throttle, the propulsion battery voltage is drawn down.
+Basically, the BEC circuit is fighting to provide stable voltage to the servo - but it can't.
+And this happens 'exactly' when you need the most performance from your servos . . . like when a wheel is wedged in a crevasse, or during a waterfall, during the hover, or while performing a torque roll and you're moving all the flight controls at the same time (while also varying motor thrust with throttle).
 Bottom line?
-That's when your pricey servos aren't seeing anything like 8.4V, and this means the servos aren't developing the power you've paid for.
-A separate LiPo battery isolates your pricey electronics from all this nonsense.
+This is when your servos aren't seeing anything like 8.4V, and this means the servos aren't developing the torque or the speed you've paid for.
+Cutting to the chase; an inexpensive 2S LiPo battery isolates your pricey electronics from all this nonsense.

 Anyway, the trick to selecting a LiPo is first, size